Upper Austria: Origins

 For a long period of the Middle Ages, much of what would become Upper Austria constituted Traungau, a region of the Duchy of Bavaria.
 In the mid-13th century, it became known as the Principality above the Enns River (Fürstentum ob der Enns), this name being first recorded in 1264.
-(At the time, the term "Upper Austria" also included Tyrol and various scattered Habsburg possessions in South Germany.)
+(At the time, the term "Upper Austria" also included Tyrol and various scattered Habsburg possessions in southern Germany.)

 Early modern era

 In 1490, the area was given a measure of independence within the Holy Roman Empire, with the status of a principality.
 By 1550, there was a Protestant majority.
 In 1564, Upper Austria, together with Lower Austria and the Bohemian territories, fell under Holy Roman Emperor Maximilian II.

-At the start of the 17th century, the counter-reformation was instituted under Emperor Rudolf II and his successor Matthias.
+At the start of the 17th century, the Counter-Reformation was instituted under Emperor Rudolf II and his successor Matthias.
 After a military campaign, the area was under the control of Bavaria for some years in the early 17th century.

 The Innviertel was ceded from the Electorate of Bavaria to Upper Austria in the Treaty of Teschen in 1779.
 During the Napoleonic Wars, Upper Austria was occupied by the French army on more than one occasion.

 20th century

-In 1918, after the collapse of Austria-Hungary, the name Oberösterreich was used to describe the province of the new Austria.
+In 1918 after the collapse of Austria-Hungary, the name Oberösterreich was used to describe the province of the new Austria.
 After Austria was annexed by Adolf Hitler, the Nazi dictator, who had been born in the Upper Austrian town of Braunau am Inn and raised in Upper Austria, Upper Austria became Reichsgau Oberdonau, although this also included the southern part of the Sudetenland, annexed from Czechoslovakia, and a small part of Styria.
 In 1945, Upper Austria was partitioned between the American zone to the south and the Soviet zone to the north.

+Industry

-Today, Upper Austria is Austria's leading industrial region.
+Today Upper Austria is Austria's leading industrial region.
 As of 2009, it accounted for approximately a quarter of the country's exports.